iterative/example-repos-dev/example-gto/code/README.md

 - [Github Actions page] of this repo have examples of workflows where we act upon these Git tags.

-Check out the [public Model Registry] in [Studio] built on top of GTO that provides more insight into your ML models development, including training params, metrics and plots.
+Check out [public Model Registry] in [Studio] built on top of DVC and GTO that provides more insight into your ML models development, including training params, metrics and plots.